 With more and more automakers fitting LED light bulbs in new vehicles as standard equipment, it’s easy to see that LEDs are the future of automotive lighting.
 And for good reason.
 So as a car owner, if you want to replace your factory halogen lamp to LEDs, you may need to know the interior and exterior bulb sizes.
 Different vehicle has different lights and therefore requires a different bulb size.
-There are headlights, fog lights, brake lights, turn signal lights, reverse lights, marker lights and interior lights - just to name a few!
+There are driving lights, fog lights, brake lights, turn signal lights, reverse lights, marker lights and interior lights - just to name a few!
 Along with all of the different bulbs, there are also different fittings, depending on your vehicle year, make and model.

 The following guide will help you get the right bulb size through the different methods, and also some tips when you choose the LED bulbs.

-The aftermarket headlight assembly might have different color (black background or smoke tinted lenses), or it could refer to advanced lighting elements like halo, projector, or colored LED light strips.
-If you find your headlight assembly contains one or more of those features, it is the aftermarket housing.
+The aftermarket assembly might have different color (black background or smoke tinted lenses), or it could refer to advanced lighting elements like halo, projector, or colored LED light strips.
+If you find your assembly contains one or more of those features, it is the aftermarket housing.
 You need to reach out its manual or website to check the right bulb size.

 To find out which fitting you need for your factory vehicle and the bulb you are buying, you can use our online bulb finder on the home page.